Wonuabimbola/movie-genre-prediction/README.md

 ## Business and Data Understanding

 Movies are one of the most popular means of entertainment.
 There are large volumes of movie data being generated and shared on the internet every second.The genre of a movie can be deciphered from its synopsis much of the time.
 This project is a multiclass text classification problem which uses movie plot summaries to predict movie genres.
 NLP preprocessing techniques were implemented on the summaries to improve predictive capability.
-The dataset is from [Kaggle](https://www.kaggle.com/jrobischon/wikipedia-movie-plots) which contains plot summary descriptions scraped from Wikipedia.
+The dataset is from [Kaggle](https://www.kaggle.com/jrobischon/wikipedia-movie-plots) which contains about 34.8k plot summary descriptions scraped from Wikipedia.
 In this project, only movies that were assigned one genre were used.

 Columns:
 * Release Year - year of release